Let's run the numbers.

 Corporate Income Tax

 Minnesota’s corporate income tax rate is 9.8%.
 In 2014, the state moved to a single sales apportionment, which makes Minnesota a top location for headquarters, plants and equipment that propel sales.
 Additionally, Minnesota does not have a throwback rule, which can reduce net taxable income.
-The business tax can be reduced several other ways as well, including:
+Business taxes can be reduced several other ways as well, including:

 - Credit for Increasing Research Activities, otherwise known as R&D Credit.
 Tax credit for R&D expenditures is 10% up to the first $2 million in eligible expenses, and 2.5% for subsequent expenditures.